mengdihuang/mengdihuang.github.io/_pages/about.md

 Before joining Northwestern, I collaborated with <a style = "text-decoration:none" href="https://voices.uchicago.edu/potentialslab/">Dr. Fan Yang</a> at University of Chicago on research examining how individuals evaluate what constitutes a good life.
 I received my B.S. from UCSD.
 <br>
 <br>
-In my free time, I enjoy thrifting, spending time with friends (and their dogs), taking photos of my friends (and their dogs), and exploring new restaurants in Chicago.
+In my free time, I enjoy thrifting, spending time with friends (and their dogs), taking photos for my friends (and their dogs), and exploring new restaurants in Chicago.

 <div style="float: left; width: 50%;">
 <ul>